JesseRussell411/ExoParse/ExoParseV2/readme.txt

 	42

 a is not 42, b is still pointing to a, so its value is also 42.
 If we only entered: b = 42, without the $, then b would now be pointing to the literal: 42 and a would not have been touched.

+Another feature of ExoParse id functions.
+It comes with a few standard built in functions like sin(x), cos(x), log(base, x), ln(x), ect.
+But what's more interesting is the ability to define new functions using the :def command.

+:def sum(a, b, c) = a + b + c

+Commands are a little like preprocessor directives in c, they tell ExoParse to do miscellaneous things like defining functions or just exiting. to see a list of available commands enter the command :help. note that to use a command, it has to start with ':'; This is known as the command operator and must be the first character in the statement for ExoParse to recognize the statement as a command.
+Additionally,  command names are not case sensitive so :HeLp works just a well as :help or :HELP

+After defining sum(a, b, c), we can use in like any other functions. for example: sum(1,2,3) would return 6 and sum(3,3,3) would return 9.

+Functions also support recursion allowing users to define more complex functions, and yet more complex functions if they use ternary statement and semicolon operators.
+These special operators allow for basic program flow. here's an example:

+:def factorial(n) =    n <= 1   ?
+1   :    n * factorial(n - 1)

+This factorial function recursively calculated the factorial of n.